tobiasschaber/elastic/README.md

     #    accept: 127.0.0.1:13372
     #    connect: 10.0.3.142:6379

-Setting ´installlogstash::logstash_role: indexer´ will bring up a logstash indexer node, receiving traffic from redis and sending it to elasticsearch.
+Setting `installlogstash::logstash_role: indexer` will bring up a logstash indexer node, receiving traffic from redis and sending it to elasticsearch.
-If you set ´installlogstash::redis_ssl: true´, you have to provide the ´installlogstash::configstunnel::bindings:´ section which is commented in the example above.
+If you set `installlogstash::redis_ssl: true`, you have to provide the `installlogstash::configstunnel::bindings:` section which is commented in the example above.

-Please ensure that the complete ´redis::´ section is enabled in the common.yaml.
+Please ensure that the complete `redis::` section is enabled in the common.yaml.
 See the common section for details.
 Please note: The sample data from collectd will also be available with this setup, but the data will be placed in the "default-*" index instead of the "collectd-*" index.